 What is Data Loss Prevention (DLP)?

-With digital transformation and the explosion of digital data production, both in volume and velocity, new security risks appeared concerning sensitive information, and DLP tools became a core component of a company’s cybersecurity strategy.
+With digital transformation and the explosion of digital data production, both in volume and velocity, new security risks appeared concerning sensitive information.
+In this context, DLP tools became a core component of a company’s cybersecurity strategy.

 Why deploy a DLP solution?